GoogleCloudPlatform/migrating-openshift-to-anthos/readme.md

 * Linux bash shell: These scripts have been tested on an Ubuntu linux box

 * `oc` - [openshift client](https://docs.openshift.com/container-platform/4.7/cli_reference/openshift_cli/getting-started-cli.html#installing-openshift-cli).
 Login to the OpenShift cluster from which you are migrating.
+These scripts expect that you have **cluster-wide read** access to the openshift cluster so that you are able to export cluster configuration

 * `yq` - [yaml processing tool](https://github.com/mikefarah/yq#install)
 * Install [Google Cloud SDK](https://cloud.google.com/sdk/docs/install) and login with your Google credentials via SDK